How to make a will

 - you’re leaving money or property to a dependant who can’t look after themselves

-- you want to appoint guardians for any children or dependents you have who are under 18
+- you want to appoint guardians for any children or dependants you have who are under 18

-- you own property or have assets based overseas, and
+- you own a property or have assets based overseas, or

 - your permanent home is outside the UK.

 Making your will legal